 In the Walabot Home box, you'll get the actual monitor, a power cord, four stickers that you'll use to affix to the back of the device and to the wall, and an instruction book.
-It's a very simple set-up, that includes downloading the Walabot Home app and sending invites to one or more caregivers, family members or friends.
+It's a very simple setup that includes downloading the Walabot Home app and sending invites to one or more caregivers, family members, or friends.
 They'll also need to download the app, accept an invitation, and enter their contact information.

 Setting up the Walabot Home

 The four stickers are crucial to the set-up.
 The Walabot Home needs to be about 5 feet from the floor, on a wall, and not where a shelf can block it.
 You also need to make sure you're placing this close to an electrical outlet as that's how it draws its power: they aren't batteries.
-We have one outlet in our bathroom — it's a small room — and you need to think about whether you have an outlet you can give up for the Walabot Home as it needs to stay plugged in at all times.
+We have one outlet in our bathroom — it's a small room — and you need to think about whether you have an outlet you can give up for the Walabot Home, as it needs to stay plugged in at all times.

-The device is also not designed to work in bathrooms where there are multiple people typically — so not a group home or a dorm.
+The device is also not designed to work in bathrooms where there are typically multiple people — so not a group home or a dorm.
 It needs to monitor the behavior of one person at a time.

 When a fall is detected, Walabot Home gives someone the opportunity to dismiss the alert if they haven't fallenGearBrain

 We placed the Walabot Home in a bathroom with semi-gloss paint, a standard kind of paint found in most bathrooms, after wiping down the wall with alcohol to clean its surface from any dirt or oil.